isomerpages/mlaw-corp/news/speeches/_posts/2020-07-22-Statement-by-Mr-K-Shanmugam-SC-Minister-for-Law-at-the-Sg-France-Agreement-Signing-Ceremony.md

 ---
-layout: post
-title: Statement by Mr K Shanmugam SC, Minister for Law, at the Signing Ceremony for the Singapore-France Agreement on Mutual Legal Assistance in Criminal Matters
+title: 'Statement by Mr K Shanmugam SC, Minister for Law, at the Signing Ceremony for the Singapore-France Agreement on Mutual Legal Assistance in Criminal Matters'
-date:  2020-07-22
+date: 2020-07-22T00:00:00.000Z
 permalink: /news/speeches/Statement-by-Mr-K-Shanmugam-SC-Minister-for-Law-at-the-Sg-France-Agreement-Signing-Ceremony

 ---

 22 Jul 2020 Posted in [Speeches](/news/speeches)